 21. Get Lost in the Famous Colorful Metro Stops in Stockholm

-Stockholm is a city determined to be gorgeous both above and below ground.
-All of the subway stations are painted colorfully and some even have gorgeous murals.
+Stockholm is a city determined to be gorgeous both above and below ground, and is one of those top bucket list places to visit in Europe All of the subway stations are painted colorfully and some even have gorgeous murals.
 Everyday art makes your time in public transit so much more interesting and engaging.
 And who doesn’t love free public art.

 Some of these stations are also great photo ops with the massive walls of color.
 There are so many amazing things to do in Stockholm and the beauty of enjoying the subway art is that it can be woven into your larger city tour plans.

 The metro can be kind of confusing so definitely check out my Stockholm metro guide including the best art stops.

 22. Go on a Harbor Swim in Copenhagen